stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

     + Default unit: Seconds
     + Optional

-+ `requiredPermits` : Required permit(s) for parking at the site.
++ `requiredPermits` : Required permit(s) for parking at the zone.
 If this property is not present no permit is needed.
  List semantics is that one of those permits must held in order to park at the site.
     + Attribute type: List of [Text](http://schema.org/Text)
     + Allowed values: Those defined by the *PermitTypeEnum* enumeration of DATEX II version 2.3.
     + Optional

-+ `chargeType` : Type of charge performed by the parking site.
++ `chargeType` : Type of charge performed at the parking zone.
 Note that this attribute can change dynamically depending on time of day or day of week.
     + Attribute type: List of [Text](http://schema.org/Number)
     + Allowed values: Those defined by the DATEX II version 2.3 *ChargeTypeEnum* enumeration.